The Quick Rise & Inevitable Decline of the Modern Economy

 - and a slow reversion back to basic needs

-Economic growth had a great run.
-But what more evidence do you need that we have peaked?
+Economic growth has had a great run.
+But what more evidence do you need that we are dangerously close to peaking?

 A new invention or two may come along to briefly lube up the economic machine, but it will only delay the inevitable decline.